ChisholmKyle/SublimeLinter-cppcheck-misra/README.md

 ### Install `cppcheck` With `misra.py` Addon as `cppcheck-misra`

-Before using this plugin, you must ensure that the development version of `cppcheck` from the GitHub repo (master branch) is installed on your system with the misra.py addon.
-If you have Linux or Mac, this process is simplified by running the bash script [`scripts/install_cppcheck_misra.sh`](scripts/install_cppcheck_misra.sh).
-This installs the [`cppcheck-misra`](scripts/cppcheck-misra) script which simplifies the MISRA rules check and is required for this linter to work.
-Run `install_cppcheck_misra.sh -h` for more information on the install script and `cppcheck-misra -h` after installation for details.
+Before using this plugin, you must have a version of `cppcheck` which also includes the misra.py addon.
+If you have Linux or Mac, build and install the latest development branch of cppcheck with misra.py by running the bash script [`scripts/install_cppcheck_misra.sh`](scripts/install_cppcheck_misra.sh) (CAUTION: This builds cppcheck from source).
+Run `./scripts/install_cppcheck_misra.sh -h` for more information on the install script.

+After installing with `scripts/install_cppcheck_misra.sh`, you can now run [`cppcheck-misra`](scripts/cppcheck-misra) which simplifies the MISRA rules check and is required for this linter to work.
+Run `cppcheck-misra -h` for details.

 Due to MISRA rules, only rule check numbers are allowed in FLOSS so you need to supply your own set of texts for each rule.
 If you have a pdf of MISRA C:2012 guidelines, the [`cppcheck-misra-gentexts`](scripts/cppcheck-misra-gentexts) script generates the rules text file from Appendix A (Summary of guidelines).
 Run `cppcheck-misra-gentexts -h` for more information on running the script and the format of the rules texts.